hubor0/Psychomonkey/README.md

 Psychomonkey
 </h1>

-### Adds a new Psychomonkey Tower, a new Magic Tower that uses Psychic magic to pop Bloons!
+### Adds a new Psychomonkey Tower, a new Magic Tower that uses Psychic powers to pop Bloons!

 This tower Contains:
 * 15 Complete Upgrades